-Improvement of the legal conditions for assessing the quality of assets and countering schemes of fictitious capital formation remains a priority task for banking regulation.
-In this connection, the Bank of Russia will continue efforts to acquire the right to use professional judgment in the evaluation of collateral received as security by credit institutions.
+Installing legal conditions designed to prevent banks from creating less provisions using overestimated collateral remains a priority task for banking regulation.
+To this end, work will continue on a draft federal law granting the Bank of Russia a right to examine collateral accepted by credit institutions to secure their loans and to demand that credit institutions be guided by the findings of such examination in their provisioning.
 In addition, from 2017, during the implementation of banking supervision the Bank of Russia will also have the right to make professional judgments on the facts of interconnectedness of a credit institution with legal entities and individuals.
 As a result of the establishment of appropriate practices, the need for further expansion of Bank of Russia rights for using professional judgment during banking supervision will be assessed.